 Content is king and I use the 80/20 rule when working on my sites - I spend at least 80% of my time on content and no more than 20% on fiddling with they layout, graphics, styling and optimizing.
 Content is what people come to see and without good content and plenty of it people won't have a reason to keep on coming back.
 This way the site will develop over time and when I do hit on that one look that works, the content will be there to back it up!
 HonorTagJournalistHonorTagProfessionalPC DoctorPC DoctorBlogs

 This entry was posted on Tuesday, August 16th, 2005 at 00:12 and is filed under Random Stuff ....
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.